 dotPeek for convenient decompilation [free C# IL]

 - I like the dotPeek Process Explorer.
-It is quite convenient to spy any running process, list its .NET assemblies loaded and decompile any of those assemblies in a click.
+It is quite convenient to spy any running process, list its .NET assemblies loaded, and decompile any of those assemblies in a click.

-dnSpy for gurus, security and hackers [free OSS C# VB IL]
+dnSpy for gurus, security, and hackers [free OSS C# VB IL]

 As if it was not enough dnSpy is also an assembly editor.
 Thus dnSpy supersedes the tool Reflexil developed by my friend Sébastien Lebreton for editing IL.

 The mysterious creator of dnSpy – wtfsck on github – is the Grigori Perelman of decompilation.
 He/She? is also authoring the x86 (16/32/64-bit) disassembler icedland/iced and also the tool de4net the .NET Deobfuscator.
 In short for those that protect their IP with a .NET Obfuscator tool, the tool de4net is here to “try its best to restore a packed and obfuscated assembly to almost the original assembly.
 Most of the obfuscation can be completely restored (eg. string encryption), but symbol renaming is impossible to restore since the original names aren’t (usually) part of the obfuscated assembly.”.
-This is why when it comes to securing your code, in addition to using an obfuscator I recommend to also have some serious in-house protection!
+This is why when it comes to securing your code, in addition to using an obfuscator we recommend also having some serious in-house protection!

 JustDecompile for everyone [free OSS C# VB IL] (continued as CodemerxDecompile)